-Application materials can be obtained from the CeDAR LAC office.
-Once completed, your application will be carefully reviewed by the Clinical Services Coordinator to determine if services are appropriate for you.
+Application materials can be obtained by contacting the CeDAR LAC office.
+Once completed, your application will be carefully reviewed by the Assistant Director of the LAC to determine if services are appropriate for you.
 If it is determined that you would benefit from the service, you will be asked to submit a deposit and given an appointment time.
-Fees for services are as follows:

 • Course Registration Assistance • Declaration of Major • Change of major • Academic Advising • Tutoring (Upon Availability)

 Counseling Services & Resource Referrals

 We work very closely with Vocational Rehabilitation (VR) to provide opportunities for financial assistance to our students.
 Students interested in learning more about VR and speaking with a representative for CeDAR can make an appointment with the CeDAR office and we will be happy to make that connection.